Accurate Determination of the Electron Spin Polarization In Magnetized Iron and Nickel Foils for M{\o}ller Polarimetry: Foil Target Polarization

 where $H_{\rm int}$ is in units of kOe.
 This parameterization is shown in Fig.\ref{fig:mag_errorband_Fe}.
 A systematic error band of $\pm$0.20\% is assigned to account for the spread of the data.
 The source of this systematic spread across the datasets is not clear.

 Using 2.157~T for the magnetic saturation induction $(4\pi M_{\rm sat})$ of iron and a demagnetizing factor of unity for a thin foil magnetized out of plane, gives an internal field which is 2.157~T less than the applied field near saturation.
-Thus a uniform external 4~T magnetic field corresponds to an internal field of approximately 1.84~T. Converting Eq. \ref{eq:param_MvsHint} to applied field $H$ in Tesla for the specific case of a thin foil magnetized out of plane gives the following second order polynomial parameterization accurate over the region of 3-5~T applied field:
+Thus a uniform external 4~T magnetic field corresponds to an internal field of approximately 1.84~T. Converting Eq. \ref{eq:param_MvsHint} to applied field $B_{\rm app}$ in Tesla (this is the field of the magnet alone without the induction of the foil) for the specific case of a thin foil magnetized out of plane gives the following second order polynomial parameterization accurate over the region of 3-5~T applied field:

 This gives the saturation magnetization per gram for iron at 294~K with an applied field of 4~T as $M_{\rm sat}^{\rm (Fe)}=218.04\pm0.44$~emu/g.
 This translates into $2.1803\pm0.0044~\mu_B/$atom which differs slightly from the value of $2.183\pm0.002~\mu_B/$atom determined by deBever {\it et al.}\cite{deBever1997} partially due to their over-correction for the magnetic field dependence.
 The small uncertainty quoted by deBever {\it et al.} comes from C. D. Graham's review \cite{Graham1982} and uses the single data set of Crangle {\it et al.}\cite{Crangle1971} with a 0.1\% uncertainty.
 Furthermore, this publication by deBever {\it et al.} also misinterprets the 1~T applied field for Crangle's elliptical sample as being equivalent to a 1~T applied field for a thin foil magnetized out of plane.
-While the data used in this analysis include that of Crangle {\it et al.}(see Fig. \ref{fig:mag_Fe}), we judge the uncertainty to be considerably greater than 0.1\% based on the spread in the various data sets.
+While the data used in this analysis include that of Crangle {\it et al.} (see Fig. \ref{fig:mag_Fe}), we judge the uncertainty to be considerably greater than 0.1\% based on the spread in the various data sets.

 A similar analysis of the literature for nickel is shown in Fig. \ref{fig:mag_Ni}.
 As for Fe, the Ni data were fit to the Pauthenet parameterization with an additional term of $a/H_{\rm int}^2$.
 Each of the four data sets were fit independently in $M_0$ and $a$ with $a$ being constrained to be 0 or less as before.
 The only exception to this parameterization was the Crangle data set where $a$ was fixed at 0 since there were no low field data to guide the fit.
 The fits are shown in Fig. \ref{fig:mag_errorband_Ni}.
 The ``Average" parameterization curve was formed using the average $M_0$ and $a$ from the fits.
 This average parameterization along with a proposed systematic error band of $\pm0.2$\% or 0.11~emu/g is shown in Fig.\ref{fig:mag_errorband_Ni}.
 Using 0.6179~T for the magnetic saturation induction of nickel and a demagnetization factor of unity for a thin foil magnetized out of plane, makes the internal field 0.6179~T less than the applied field near saturation.
 Thus a uniform external 2~T magnetic field corresponds to an internal field of approximately 1.38~T. Over the range of $H_{\rm int}$ from 6 to 20~kOe (approximately 1.2 to 2.6~T applied field for a thin Ni foil magnetized out of plane normal to the surface) the following polynomial precisely follows the fit parameterization curve: